to ask questions or to make comments or suggestions

 Fifth Avenue Pavilion, International Shopping Center

-Located at the corner of 42nd Street and 5th Avenue.
+Located at the corner of 42nd Street and 5th Avenue

 A long low building with various stalls on both sides of a central aisle.